 Do you cover CBA (Christian) only, or do you handle general market titles, too?
 Have you pitched titles by Christian authors to general market publishers?

 I specialize in CBA and that is where my network and relationships are strongest.
-I will occasionally work with general market houses (having sold projects to Golden Books, Health Communications, Putnam, and Jossey-Bass).
+I will occasionally work with general market houses (having sold projects to Golden Books, Health Communications, Kensington, Triumph Books, Putnam, and Jossey-Bass).
 Since Simon & Schuster bought Howard Books and Random House bought Multnomah, the lines have really blurred.
-Harlequin has the Love Inspired imprint, etc. That is why I have to be a rabid student of the industry and have been for over 28 years.
+Harlequin has the Love Inspired imprint, etc. That is why I have to be a rabid student of the industry and have been for nearly four decades.
 I’m comfortable in either arena, but I try to keep my focus on my strength which is the CBA market.

 How much of your current client base is fiction?

-About 50% are novelists.
-Of course the number is always fluid and I work with a number of authors who write both fiction and non-fiction.
+For me personally, about 50% are novelists.
+Of course, the number is always fluid and I work with a number of authors who write both fiction and non-fiction.
+Our other agents in the firm are diverse.
+Tamela works mostly with fiction but has some great non-fiction authors.
+Bob’s clients are about 25% fiction, the rest non-fiction.
+Dan is exclusively non-fiction at this time.

 Let’s suppose somebody has written the great Christian novel.
 What are the steps they need to go through to get it published?
 (Do they fire off the manuscript to you unsolicited, or have you just made a big mistake by agreeing to this interview?)

-I can teach for hours on this subject so I it isn’t possible to give all the details.
-I look for a short synopsis (1/2 page – like back cover copy) a long synopsis (3 single spaced pages) and the first 3 chapters or 50 pages of the manuscript.
+I can teach for hours on this subject so it isn’t possible to give all the details.
+I look for a short synopsis (1/2 page – like back cover copy) a long synopsis (3 single-spaced pages) and the first 3 chapters or 50 pages of the manuscript.
 This is enough for us to get a feel for the project.
-See the guidelines page on my web site for some help in this regard.
+See the guidelines page on my website for some help in this regard.

 I agree wholeheartedly.
 See Noah Lukeman’s book The First Five Pages.
 The opening is critical to your success.
 To use a line from the movie “Jerry MacGuire”, “You had me at hello.”